 9th May 2024

-Understanding the New Cat Microchipping Law – What Does it Mean for your Plan?
+Understanding the New Cat Microchipping Law – What it Means for Your Plan?

 On the 10th June 2024, a new cat microchipping law will come into effect, detailing new rules surrounding the requirements for microchipping felines.
 What are the new guidelines, and what can they mean for cat owners in your practice and for your pet health plans?
 Read on to find out.